Wilfred/ag.el/docs/results_buffers.md

 # Results Buffers

-The results buffer shows all the matches found by `ag`.
+The results buffer shows all the matches found by `ag` when the command was run.

 You can press `RET` or click on any result to jump directly to that file.

 ## Re-Running The Search

+Press `g` (bound to `ag-rerun`) to repeat the search.
+This is useful if you've just modified some files.

 ## Moving Between Results